The prices indicated are inclusive of tax and carriage paid (mainland France) from 48 bottles.

 La Revue du Vin de France (Guide 2026): 94/100 "Very rich yet elegant, harmonious and pure, this great classic is still a little “tight”, with a tactile sensation of viscosity that overshadows its aromatic expression.
 The future belongs to it."

-Straddling Barsac and Sauternes, Haut-Bergeron enjoys a quality terroir superbly exploited by the Lamothe family for 9 generations (!).
+Straddling Barsac and Sauternes (several of their plots are adjacent to Yquem, Climens or Lafaurie-Peyraguey), Haut-Bergeron enjoys a quality terroir superbly exploited by the Lamothe family for 9 generations (!).
 It is the artisanal cru and the sure value of Sauternes, of which each vintage wins its share of awards in competitions and guides.

 The 2021 vintage in the press: